shadow-1310/obsedian_notes/416-Partition equal subset sum.md

 - initialize a set which will store all the possible combination sum till now
 - iterate through the given nums from backwards
 #### mistakes
+- don't try to append the curr_sum to the set, because we are iterating through that set
+- instead create a temp set and store all the values in it, after the loop of the original set ends, assign this temp set to original set
 #### code snippet
 ```python